NiklasRosenstein/pydoc-markdown/readme.md

 [![Pypi version](https://img.shields.io/pypi/v/pydoc-markdown?style=for-the-badge)](https://pypi.org/project/pydoc-markdown/)

 Pydoc-Markdown is a tool to create Python API documentation in Markdown format.
 Instead of executing your Python code like so many other documentation tools, it parses it using [docspec][] instead.
-To run Pydoc-Markdown, you need to use at least Python 3.7.

 [→ Go to the Documentation 📘][Documentation]